-Recently one of the largest multinationals, committed to invest in the sustainability of its production processes, announced that it has achieved more than ¾ of its objective towards a zero impact on deforestation.
+Recently one of the largest multinationals, committed to investing in the sustainability of its production processes, announced that it had achieved more than ¾ of its objective towards a zero impact on deforestation.
 Another one, Italian, has already reached 100%.
 How are they doing it?
-Simply by investing, studying, experimenting.
+By merely investing, studying, experimenting.
 The big palm oil producers are using these new technologies to show their progress to consumers and investors.
 At the same time, these multinationals are committed to a ‘no peat’ approach, regardless of the depth of the peat, and, where possible, are seeking solutions for total peat restorations.

 Making supply chains transparent and sustainable allows companies to generate a competitive advantage with both investors and customers.
 Hence, soy’s investors’ request to stop deforestation caused by soy’s supply chain does not come as a surprise.